fmthoma/functional-data-structures-talk/README.md

     ...
 ```

-* Accessing the `Digit` costs one credit, and
+* Accessing the `Digit` costs one credit.
-* creates a thunk that costs two credits
-* The `Digit` is now safe, so the next operation will not access the spine.
+* Each recursion forces a thunk in the spine, which must already be paid for.
+* Each recursion turns a dangerous digit into a safe one.

 #### Layaway Plan

-Charge two credits per `cons` and `viewL`:
+Charge two credits per `cons` and `viewL`: One to rewrite the `Digit`, and one
+to pay the debt of a spine thunk.
+* **Step:** When recursing down the spine, assuming its debt has been paid, we
-* If the `Digit` was unsafe, pay one directly for the spine thunk, so that the
+  use our extra credit to pay for the spine of the first safe `Digit` we
-  remaining debt for evaluating the spine is one.
-* If the `Digit` is safe, lay away one credit for the spine thunk, which is now
-  paid for.
+  encounter.
+All the `Digit`s on the way are now safe.
+* **Initial:** When creating a spine, we immediately use the extra credit to
+  resolve its debt.

+=> Spines of dangerous `Digit`s are guaranteed to be paid for, spines of safe
+`Digit`s may have open debt.

-=> Each time we access the spine, the debt has already been paid.
+=> Each time we access the spine, the debt has already been paid!

 ### Finger Tree: Splitting and appending